jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 ### Rules To Follow

-From this point on we will be creating Components, more  than you ever imagined, so before we begin let's take a moment to discuss the `requirements` and `best practices` for creating Components.
+From this point on we will be creating Components so before we begin let's take a moment to discuss the `requirements` and `best practices` for creating Components.

 Some of the requirements are specific to `JSX`, short for `JavaScript And XML`.